MINI Cooper Competition Upgrades

 As you get more advanced, and start probing the limits of your MINI’s stopping ability, it’s time to consider upgrading the brakes.
 Rest assured that there are a variety of options in the market for you to consider.

 The easiest and least expensive upgrade is to install high-performance or racing brake pads.
 Another excellent upgrade is to replace your brake lines for improved pressure.
-For better performance and quick recovery, you can replace your brake rotors with drilled and slottted brakes.
+For better performance and quick recovery, you can replace your brake rotors with drilled and slotted brakes.
 And for the serious performance driver, there are several complete brake systems that incorporate upgraded versions of all these components.

-High-Performance Brake Pads
+High-Performance Brake Pads (view all

 To gain that competitive edge in braking, the easiest conversion is to a set of high-performance brake pads.
 For example, Ferodo makes a set of high-performance brake pads that offer a higher co-efficient of friction than typical street pads do, which means a more effective bite and quicker brake action when you press the brake pedal.
 Made of a denser compound, they also have less compressability, which improves pedal feel and reduces pedal travel.